Thuraya: Virtual country code

 Thuraya's country calling code is +882 16, which is part of the ITU-T International Networks numbering group.
-Thuraya is not part of the +881 country calling code numbering group as this is allocated by ITU-T for networks in the Global Mobile Satellite System, of which Thuraya is not a part, being a regional rather than a global system.
+Thuraya is not part of the +881 country calling code numbering group, as this is allocated by ITU-T for networks in the Global Mobile Satellite System, of which Thuraya is not a part, being a regional rather than a global system.

 Air interface

-Transceivers communicate directly with the satellites using an antenna of roughly the same length as the handset and have a maximum output power of 2 Watts.
+Transceivers communicate directly with the satellites using an antenna of roughly the same length as the handset and have a maximum output power of 2 watts.
 QPSK modulation is used for the air interface.
-Thuraya SIM cards will work in regular GSM telephones and ordinary GSM SIM cards can be used on the satellite network as long as the SIM provider has a roaming agreement with Thuraya.
-As with all geosynchronous voice services a noticeable lag is present while making a call.
+Thuraya SIM cards work in regular GSM telephones, and ordinary GSM SIM cards can be used on the satellite network as long as the SIM provider has a roaming agreement with Thuraya.
+As with all geosynchronous voice services, a noticeable lag is present while making a call.

 Due to the relatively high gain of the antennas contained within handsets, it is necessary to roughly aim the antenna at the satellite.
-As the handsets contain a GPS receiver it is possible to program the ground position of the satellites as waypoints to assist with aiming.
+As the handsets contain a GPS receiver, it is possible to program the ground position of the satellites as waypoints to assist with aiming.

 The service operates on L-band carriers assigned in blocks to areas of coverage referred to as "spotbeams", which are Thuraya's equivalent to cells or service areas.
-In L-band, 34 MHz of bandwidth from 1.525 GHz to 1.559 GHz is assigned for downlink (space-to-earth) communication, while the uplink (earth-to-space) operates between 1.6265 GHz and 1.6605 GHz.
+In L-band, 34 MHz of bandwidth from 1.525 GHz to 1.559 GHz is assigned for downlink (space-to-Earth) communication, while the uplink (Earth-to-space) operates between 1.6265 GHz and 1.6605 GHz.
 Uplink and downlink channels are 1087 paired carrier frequencies, on a raster of 31.25 kHz.
-A Time Division Multiple Access (TDMA) time slot architecture is employed which allocates a carrier in timeslots of a fixed length.
+A time-division multiple access (TDMA) time-slot architecture is employed which allocates a carrier in time slots of a fixed length.